Bristol Tennessee Council hears requests for funds

 Family Promise of Bristol, which received $9,000 in the 2021 budget, is now asking for $12,000.

-The Northeast Tennessee and Southwest Virginia YWCA received $25,000 from the council in 2021, asked for the same amount in this coming budget.
+The Northeast Tennessee and Southwest Virginia YWCA received $25,000 from the council in 2021 and asked for the same amount in this coming budget.